 Sleep is important for young children.
-It’s during this resting period that that recuperate, which helps them learn better and stimulates their memory.
+It’s during this resting period that they recuperate, which stimulates their memory and helps them learn better.
 It’s during this time that they’re making antibodies to protect themselves against diseases and infections, and it’s also during this time that growth hormones are stimulated, allowing them to grow healthily.

 Here are common questions and comments early childhood educators get from parents :